Political positions of Hillary Clinton: Marijuana

 Clinton supports rescheduling marijuana, legalizing medical marijuana, and the right of states to legalize recreational marijuana.
 She has called for greater research on the subject.
 Her views on marijuana were described in 2015 as similar to the "cautious, leave-it-to-the-states strategy" of the Obama administration.

 In May 2007, Clinton suggested the federal government was being "excessive" in its approach to patients who used medical marijuana.
 The following month, while campaigning in New Hampshire, Clinton has said she would end federal raids against such patients in states where the use of marijuana for medical purposes is legal.
 In June 2014, Clinton said that on medical marijuana, "I don't think we've done enough research yet.
 Although I think for people who are in extreme medical conditions and have anecdotal evidence that it works, there should be availability under appropriate circumstances.
 But I do think we need more research, because we don't know how it interacts with other drugs."
-On recreational marijuana, which has been legalized in Colorado and a few other states, Clinton said: "states are the laboratories of democracy.
+On recreational marijuana, which has been legalized in 25 states as of 2024, Clinton said: "states are the laboratories of democracy.
 We have at least two states that are experimenting with that right now.
 I want to wait and see what the evidence is."

 In April 2016, Clinton stated that she favored the removal of marijuana from Schedule I of the Controlled Substances Act, which would make scientific studies of the substance significantly easier.
 Clinton also stated: "We have enough anecdotal evidence ... about what marijuana can do for medical conditions, easing pain.
 And we need to be doing research on it because I am 100 percent in favor of medical uses for marijuana.
 But I want to know what the evidence is."
 In her 2016 policy position on marijuana, Clinton says that she supports rescheduling marijuana to Schedule II; "allowing states that have enacted marijuana laws to act as laboratories of democracy, as long as they adhere to certain federal priorities such as not selling to minors, preventing intoxicated driving, and keeping organized crime out of the industry"; and "focus[ing] federal enforcement resources on violent crime, not simple marijuana possession."